Library Resource Centre

-All new students and staff attend induction sessions during their first term.
-On-going instruction is given to students when they use the library for research work in small groups as part of their lessons throughout the school.
-Students are welcome to come in and browse or study at any time, including break and lunchtimes.
+All new pupils and staff attend induction sessions during their first term.
+Ongoing instruction is given to pupils when they use the library for research work in small groups as part of their lessons throughout the school.
+Pupils are welcome to come in and browse or study at any time, including break and lunchtimes.
 There is always help available, with two qualified librarians and a team of evening and weekend assistants.

 Please visit the College Library website, where you can log in and check what is available in the Senior School library, what you have on loan, renew your loans and reserve new titles.
 Please ask Mrs Garrett, the Librarian, for a username and password before using this link.

 - 6 Networked computers with Internet